strukturart/o.map/README.md

 ## import/export

 you have the possibility to import gpx and geojson.
-Markers can also be exported as geojson so that you can e.g. share them or edit them in another program.
+Markers can also be exported as geojson so that you can e.g. share them or edit them in another program. it is also possible to connect the app to your openstreetmap account to load gpx files from there.

 ## custom maps and layer